sumanjs/suman/README.md

 * Don't be lazy.
 * As Suman is a command line application, we can utilize a more functional programming style
 * Details matter*
-* Most Node.js test frameworks don't 'feel' robust enough to test mission critical systems => Suman was written to provide a highly robust test framework to the Node.js community.
+* Most Node.js test frameworks aren't robust enough to test mission critical systems => Suman was written to provide a highly robust test framework to the Node.js community.